rsmuc/health_monitoring_plugins/doc/check_snmp_service/README.md

 ### Example:

 #### Check service "Windows Connection Manager":

-`./check_snmp_service.py -H 192.168.2.1 -s "Windows Connection Manager"`
+    ./check_snmp_service.py -H 192.168.2.1 -s "Windows Connection Manager"

 =>

-`OK - Status of Service 'Windows Connection Manager' is: RUNNING`
+    OK - Status of Service 'Windows Connection Manager' is: RUNNING

+=>

-=> `Critical - Status of Service 'Windows Connection Manager' is: NOT RUNNING`
+    Critical - Status of Service 'Windows Connection Manager' is: NOT RUNNING

 #### Show all running services:

-`./check_snmp_service.py -H 192.168.2.1 -s scan`
+    ./check_snmp_service.py -H 192.168.2.1 -S

 ### Options:

 ```
--  -h, --help            show this help message and exit
+  -h, --help            show this help message and exit
--  -H HOSTNAME           Hostname or ip address
+  -H HOSTNAME           Hostname or ip address
+  -C COMMUNITY, --community=COMMUNITY
+                        SNMP community of the SNMP service on target host.
+  -V VERSION, --snmpversion=VERSION
--  --version=VERSION     SNMP version (default: 2)
+                        SNMP version.
+(1 or 2)
--  --community=COMMUNITY  SNMP community (default: public)
--  -s Service            The name of the service that should be monitored ("scan" for showing all available services)
+  -s SERVICE            The name of the service you want to monitor (-s scan
+                        for scanning)
+  -S, --scan            Show all available services
 ```

-### TODO:
-* Implement SNMPv3
-* Use the netsnmp function to convert the name of the service to a OID